DiceDB/docs/src/content/docs/commands/DBSIZE.md

 ---
 title: DBSIZE
-description: Documentation for the Redis command DBSIZE
+description: Documentation for the DiceDB command DBSIZE
 ---

-# DiceDB Command: DBSIZE

-## Overview

 The `DBSIZE` command in DiceDB is used to return the number of keys in the currently selected database.
 This command is useful for monitoring and managing the size of your DiceDB database, providing a quick way to understand the number of keys stored.